-The summary pro forma combined financial data for the Company set forth below has been derived from the unaudited pro forma combined financial information included elsewhere in this Prospectus and gives effect to (i) the Acquisition and the financing thereof, including the issuance of the Subordinated Notes and borrowings under the Revolving Credit Facility, and (ii) the Offering and the application of net proceeds therefrom, as if those transactions had occurred on January 29, 1995 and, with respect to the balance sheet data, as of February 3, 1996.
-The summary unaudited pro forma combined financial data does not necessarily represent what the Company's financial position and results of operations would have been if the Acquisition and the financing thereof and the Offering and the application of the net proceeds therefrom had actually been completed as of the dates indicated and are not intended to project the Company's financial position or results of operations for any future period.
-The following summary pro forma combined financial data should be read in conjunction with the audited financial statements of each of Consolidated Stores and Kay-Bee and the unaudited pro forma combined financial information, including the respective notes thereto, included elsewhere in this
+The summary pro forma combined financial data for the Company set forth below has been derived from the unaudited pro forma combined financial information included elsewhere in this Prospectus and gives effect to (i) the Acquisition and the financing thereof, including the issuance of the Subordinated Notes and borrowings under the Revolving Credit Facility, and (ii) the Offering and the application of net proceeds therefrom, as if those transactions had occurred on January 29, 1995 with respect to the statement of earnings data, and as of February 3, 1996 with respect to the balance sheet and operating data.
+The summary unaudited pro forma combined financial data does not necessarily represent what the Company's financial position and results of operations would have been if the Acquisition and the financing thereof and the Offering and the application of the net proceeds therefrom had actually been completed as of the dates indicated and is not intended to project the Company's financial position or results of operations for any future period.
+The following summary pro forma combined financial data should be read in conjunction with the audited financial statements of each of Consolidated Stores and Kay-Bee and the unaudited pro forma combined financial information, including the respective notes thereto, included elsewhere in this Prospectus.